Seiinity/neat-racing/README.md

 - `SENSOR_RANGE`: Maximum sensor detection distance;
 - `ACCELERATION`, `BRAKE_STRENGTH`, `TURN_SPEED`: Car physics.

+## Included Genomes

+The repository includes the top 10 genomes from generations 50, 100, 300, and 1100.<br/>
+They were trained with the default config values.

 ## License

 MIT License - feel free to use, modify, and distribute.